santokhsaggu/sanbase/README.md

 # About Sanbase
 Sanbase is a light weight json document database written in PHP.It is an embedded database which can be embedded and bundled along with the developed software application written in PHP.

-# About Sanbase
-Sanbase is a light weight json document database written in PHP.It is an embedded database which can be embedded and bundled along with the developed software application written in PHP.

 # Applications of Sanbase

 1.Configuration Files.